pocl/pocl/doc/sphinx/source/using.rst

 Passing the appropriate linker flags is enough to use pocl in your program.
 However, please bear in mind that:

-#.
-The current distribution only supports one device, "native",
-   which runs the kernels in the host system.
-#.
-Current implementation of both host and kernel runtime libraries
-   is not complete.
-If your program uses any of the unimplemented API calls, it will not work.
-Please implement the mssing APIs when you need them and submit us a patch :)

 The pkg-config tool is used to locate the libraries and headers in the installation directory.